Early Australian female aviators: May Bradford Shepherd (1897–1937)

-After the death of her husband, May Bradford Shepherd (born May Bradford, the name she also used professionally) from Rubyvale, Queensland, overheard a conversation about aviator Amy Johnson, which fired her competitive spirit.
-It inspired her to take flying lessons in 1931, where she went on to become the only woman In Australia to hold a first class pilot's 'A' and 'B' licences, in addition to 'A' and 'B' electrical ground engineers' certificates.
-Financial constraints stopped a planned trip to England.
+After divorcing her husband, May Bradford Shepherd (born May Bradford, the name she also used professionally) from Rubyvale, Queensland, overheard a conversation about aviator Amy Johnson, which fired her competitive spirit.
+It inspired her to take flying lessons in Brisbane, Queensland in 1930 and she attained her "A" Licence on 16 January 1931.
+Her training colleagues at RQAC were Lores Bonney and Keith Virtue.
+She went on to become the only woman In Australia to hold first class pilot's 'A' and 'B' licences together with 'C' and 'D' Ground Engineer's Licences.
+In addition she also attained a "X" Licence for Aviation Welding.
+May became the first female licensed aircraft engineer in Australia.
+And with her flying licences she became the highest qualified female in aviation in Australia and the British Commonwealth Financial constraints stopped a planned trip to England.
 She completed the Adelaide Centenary Air Race of 1936 along with female pilots, Nancy Bird, Lores Bonney, Freda Thompson and Ivy Pearce.
 She flew the plane she had built in the workshops at Mascot in this race, a Klemm Eagle.
-Bradford worked as a commercial pilot, taking passengers on chartered flights.
-An accident on take-off at Mascot in January 1937, when the wing of her plane clipped another, ended in a fiery crash, incinerating Bradford and her two passengers.
+Bradford worked as a commercial pilot at Mascot, taking passengers on chartered flights while continuing working on aircraft in the hangars.
+She proudly said she was doing "A man's job at a man's wage."
+An accident on take-off at Mascot in January 1937, when the left strut of her undercarriage clipped the left wing of another aircraft that had taxied on to the takeoff field, ended in a fiery crash, incinerating Bradford and her two passengers.